ElaineArchbold/DataCentricProject/README.md

 The TIPS page has a video gallery of the most popular Mrs Hinch YouTube videos.
 I have also created and wired up a search bar which brings users directly the Mrs Hinch YouTube channel.
 I used Google developer tools on YouTube to find the correct code for this.

 The INSPIRATION page contains images for interior design inspiration ideas.
-The images are divided into secions and there is a lightbos function added to improve the UX.
+The images are divided into sections and there is a lightbox function added to improve the UX.

 I used EmailJS on the contact page.
 When a user clicks on the email contact button in the footer, they are taken to an email contact page and the query is sent using EmailJS.